 2 tablespoons sesame oil (or vegetable oil)

-Remove the cooking oil from your wok and leave only 2 tablespoons oil.
+7. Remove the cooking oil from your wok and leave only 2 tablespoon oil.

 8. Saute garlic until light brown then add slice onions and bell peppers.
 Sautè until it becomes fragrant.
 Pour in sweet and sour sauce and let it simmer over low heat.
 Season with salt and pepper to taste.
 Toss in pineapple chunks and turn off heat.